drvinceknight/unpeudemath/_posts/2016-03-07-Property-based-testing-and-finding-a-bug.md

 In practice, the recommendation is to use a combination of property based tests and traditional example based tests (as there are some specific things that need to be checked) **but I think all test suites can be improved by using tools like hypothesis, in particular research software**.
+With research software a robust testing framework helps not only test the code but also the ideas.

 Helpful links: